syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Get-the-touch-position-in-chart.md

 ---
 layout: post
-title: Get the touch position in Syncfusion SfCartesianChart
+title: Get the touch position in Syncfusion® SfCartesianChart
-description: Learn here all about getting the touch position in SfCartesianChart in Syncfusion .NET MAUI Chart (SfCartesianChart) control.
+description: Learn here all about getting the touch position in SfCartesianChart in Syncfusion® .NET MAUI Chart (SfCartesianChart) control.
 platform: maui
 control: SfCartesianChart
 documentation: ug